 It only makes sense that you’ll need to know how long you may need to take time off or limit your activities after having your tooth pulled.
 Jump to page.

 And while it is your dentist who is really in the best position to know, our page explains what factors can affect what you’ll end up needing to do.

 ► When can future dental work be started?

 In the case where a tooth that’s been pulled will need to be replaced, we explain how extraction site healing will affect the timing of this future dental work.
+Jump to section.

 Things you’ll need to keep in mind while reading this page.

 While the type of healing events that have taken place at any point in time will be similar for all extractions, it’s important to keep in mind that more involved (larger, deeper, wider) wounds simply take longer to heal over and fill in than comparatively smaller ones.

 So, for example, that means if you’ve had a major procedure performed, like having a wisdom tooth surgically removed, you’ll need to expect that the total amount of healing time it requires will be greater than that needed for less involved extractions, like having a lower incisor or a baby tooth pulled.